dafny-lang/dafny/docs/DafnyRef/Attributes.md

 ### 22.2.15. `{:timeLimitMultiplier X}`
 This attribute may be placed on a method or function declaration and has an integer argument.
-If `{:timeLimitMultiplier X}` was specified a `{:timelimit Y}` attributed is passed on to Boogie where `Y` is `X` times either the default verification time limit for a function or method, or times the value specified by the Boogie `timelimit` command-line option.
+If `{:timeLimitMultiplier X}` was specified a `{:timeLimit Y}` attributed is passed on to Boogie where `Y` is `X` times either the default verification time limit for a function or method, or times the value specified by the Boogie `-timeLimit` command-line option.

 ### 22.2.16. `{:verify false}` {#sec-verify}